Scientific Name

 Watering: From spring to fall, water when the top inch (2.5 cm) of soil feels dry.
 Reduce watering in winter.
 Give it just enough water to prevent wilting.
 The best time of the day to water your E. canariensis in the warm season is the evening.

 Fertilizing: Plants in a pot need regular feeding.
-Apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength once a week during the growing season.
+Apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength weekly during the growing season.

-Repotting: E. canariensis will benefit from repotting, but it does not need to be repotted every year.
+Repotting: E. canariensis will benefit from repotting, but it does not need to be repotted yearly.
 When your plant is outgrowing its pot, it is time to repot it in a larger pot and give it a fresh potting mix.
 The repotting is best done in early spring, at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when repotting this succulent.

-Propagation: The easiest and fastest propagation method for this plant is by using stem cuttings.
+Propagation: The easiest and fastest propagation method for this plant is by stem cuttings.
 It can also be grown from seeds, but it can be difficult for seeds to germinate.
 The best time to take cuttings is in spring or summer.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Euphorbia.